Midwestern Wood Products Co.

 Coffered Ceilings – Today

 Today we have the WOODGRID® Suspended Coffered Ceiling System which is both elegant and affordable.
-As a wood drop ceiling system it is user-friendly and versatile for all applications including new construction or remodel, residential or commercial.
-It installs much like a metal grid system with main runners and cross tees, but it is all wood.
+This wood suspended ceiling system is user-friendly and versatile for all applications including new construction or remodel, residential or commercial.
+It installs much like a metal grid system with main runners and cross tees.
 The drop-in panels are the coffers which create the depth.
-This system does not need to be attached to existing metal grid.
-Therefore, the layout and coffer size can be optimized for the particular space, giving each ceiling a custom, well-planned look.
+This system does not clip on to existing metal grid.
+However, long length 15/16″ metal grid can be used to attach to the back of the wood grid to provide suspension.
+This method allows versatility, so the layout and coffer size can be optimized for the particular space, giving each ceiling a custom, well-planned look.

-When it comes to decorative wood drop ceilings, we have been the experts for the last 25 years.
-We offer many styles and wood species allowing you to create a unique room.
+When it comes to decorative wood drop ceilings, we have been the experts for the last 30 years.
+We offer different styles, wood species and finishes, so you can create a unique room.
 The drop ceiling concept allows you to have a stunning ceiling even in a basement where you might need access to ductwork etc. Over the years we have developed creative ways to work with lighting, venting, height changes, soffits, home theater components and other mechanicals that affect a ceiling.
-We have styles and ideas for high ceilings or low basement ceilings as well as cathedral ceilings and standard height ceilings.
-So bring us your ceiling design or ceiling ideas, and let us show you how to make them a reality.
-Midwestern Wood Products Co. also manufactures a complete line of Architectural Millwork, custom trim, wainscoting and wall systems, carvings and other wood products out of domestic hardwoods.
+We have styles and ideas for high ceilings, low basement ceilings as well as cathedral and standard height ceilings.